Our verdict

 Note: a low durometer measurement equals a soft material, whereas a high measurement means it's firm.

-We pressed our durometer against the oz / 425g's midsole foam and got a much firmer-than-average reading of 31.1 HA.
+We pressed our durometer against the Who should NOT buy's midsole foam and got a much firmer-than-average reading of 31.1 HA.

-Nevertheless, we enjoyed adequate impact dampening while testing the oz / 425g, with the firmness of the foam further adding to our confidence as we traversed the more rugged trails with its tough and sturdy feeling underfoot.
+Nevertheless, we enjoyed adequate impact dampening while testing the Who should NOT buy, with the firmness of the foam further adding to our confidence as we traversed the more rugged trails with its tough and sturdy feeling underfoot.

 The midsole also features two shanks that serve to improve stability; one embedded into it and another lightweight ESS shank that provides additional medial support.